4

 Drag and drop from the Word Box to create the memo.

-All kitchen and bar staff
+All kitchen and wait staff

 Jack Benson